 b.
-Performance Measures and Standard Procedures for Projects Seeking a Variance from Marine Facility Siting Criteria
+Performance Measures and Standard Procedures for Projects Seeking a Site-Specific Alternative from Marine Facility Siting Criteria

 There may be circumstances when a new or expanded marina, dry storage facility, boat ramp, or other docking or mooring facility is proposed that is not consistent with Marine Facility Siting Criteria described in the preceding sections.
 Examples could include a proposal for more wet or dry powerboat slips than recommended at a location, or a proposal for a type of facility or operation that is not recommended at a particular location.
 Furthermore, types of facilities or vessel operations that were not specifically contemplated by this plan may be developed in the future.
 Also, technology or procedures may be developed in the future to mitigate or offset the potential impacts to manatees or their habitat that otherwise may have been caused by increased numbers of vessel trips associated with new or expanded facilities.
-It is recognized that in such situations, if it can be demonstrated that the non-conforming project and its operation does not adversely affect sensitive habitats and manatees, a process for consideration of a variance or exception should be available.
-This section of the MPP therefore provides performance measures and standard procedures for evaluation of requests for variances for non-conforming projects, with assurance that manatee protection requirements will still be met.
+It is recognized that in such situations, if it can be demonstrated that the non-conforming project and its operation does not adversely affect sensitive habitats and manatees, a process for consideration of an exception should be available.
+This section of the MPP therefore provides performance measures and standard procedures for evaluation of requests for site-specific alternatives for non-conforming projects, with assurance that manatee protection requirements will still be met.

-In order to qualify for a variance or exception, the proposed project must be able to demonstrate that it meets a set of standards and measures intended to avoid or minimize potential impacts to manatees and especially sensitive habitats that could arise from the facility or the vessel trips that it may generate.
-As an alternative, a proposed increase in number of powerboats above what is recommended, or an increase in a type of vessel use that is not recommended, may be mitigated by removal and transfer of an equivalent number and type of slips or berths that are actively in use at a nearby location.
-Each of these procedures is described below.
+In order to qualify for a site-specific alternative or exception, the proposed project must be able to demonstrate that it meets a set of guidelines and measures intended to avoid or minimize potential impacts to manatees and especially sensitive habitats that could arise from the facility or the vessel trips that it may generate.
+As another option for seeking a site-specific alternative, a proposed increase in the number of powerboats above what is recommended, or an increase in a type of vessel use that is not recommended, may be mitigated by removal and transfer of an equivalent number and type of slips or berths from that are actively in use at an nearby location existing marine facility.
+Each of these procedures for seeking a site-specific alternative is described below.
 The measures and transfer procedure address only regulatory requirements related to manatee protection, and do not replace or obviate need for compliance with all other applicable environmental and land use regulations.
-In both cases, the proposed project must demonstrate that all other permitting and land use requirements can be met, before being considered for a variance or transfer procedure.
-Both variances and transfer requests must be approved by DERM, FWC, and FWS as part of the normal course of their respective regulatory reviews and consultations.
+In both cases, the proposed project must demonstrate that all other permitting and land use requirements can be met, before being considered for a site specific alternative or exception.
+Site-specific alternatives and transfer requests must be approved by Miami-Dade, FWC and FWS, each under their existing independent authority and as part of the normal course of their respective regulatory reviews and consultations.

-b.(1) Variance Performance Measures
+b.(1) Site Specific Alternative Performance Measures for non-conforming projects